tmax-cloud/cicd-operator/docs/integration_config.md

 If you want this job to be executed only for specific branches or tags, you can specify here.

 **All values for the fields should be in valid regular expression**
 **At most one category should be configured, among branch-related and tag-related**
+**Add branch "commit" if you want to re-run job by commit comment chat-ops**

 > Optional
 > Available fields: branch, skipBranch, tag, skipTag